yskim308/rustboy/README.md

 ## Current Progress

+Non-color mode games can be displayed, to run, for the repo and at the repo root run

+`cargo run --release -p gui /path/to/game`

 ### Currently Working On:

-Right now, I'm currently working on the PPU in DMG (Non color) mode.

-The actual Gameboy hardware does FIFO pushing with each pixel, but for now, I'm implementing it line by line.

-It should work for ~90% of games.
-I'll come back and do 100% accurate emulation once the other areas are implemented.
+Games can run, but there is no functionality for user input.
+I need to implement joypad interrupts.

 ### Memory Map / Bus

-I've now implemented the following parts of the memory map:
+I've now implemented the following parts of the memory map / IO:

 - Cartridge (without MBC controllers)
 - Serial Port
+- PPU
 - VRAM (as part of PPU)
 - OAM (as part of PPU)
+- Timer (and its related registers)

 I've yet to implement the following (They are currently 'stubs' and implemented as a static array)